 This content is not provided by Citi.
 Any opinions, analyses, reviews or recommendations expressed here are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the Citi.

 Unfortunately, you won't be able to transfer the balance of one American Express credit card to another American Express credit card as balance transfers between two cards of one issuer are not allowed.
 You will need to apply for a credit card from a different issuer.

-If you need more time to pay off your balance or you are not planning to keep your new balance transfer credit card, you may like the Citi Simplicity® Card - No Late Fees Ever card (Citi is a Credit-Land.com advertising partner).
+If you need more time to pay off your balance or you are not planning to keep the card when the balance is paid off, you may like the Citi Simplicity® Card - No Late Fees Ever card (Citi is a Credit-Land.com advertising partner).
 This card will give you 21 months of no interest on balance transfers if you complete all your transfers within first 4 months of account opening.
 The balance transfer fee is a bit high on this card - 5% of the amount of each transfer.
 There is no annual fee for the card.
 And when the promo period is over, a go-to APR of 14.74% - 24.74% (Variable) will apply to the remaining and unpaid balances.

 Before you apply for either of the two cards, we would recommend calculating your savings on balance transfers.
 Thus, you will see which card is worth applying and which one won't do any difference.